 Everything has a lifespan; your Macbook's hardware is no exception.
 An outdated hard drive or lack of RAM can cause a bottleneck preventing desirable speed.

 These are just the high-level reasons.
-Check out this nice infographic that outlines 26 specific causes why a Mac may be running slow.
+Check out this nice infographic that outlines 26 specific causes why a Mac might be running slow.
 You may find what's hanging up your Macbook Pro (other other Mac models).

 Moving on...
 The Solutions!